hridayc7/hridayc7.github.io/_pages/teaching.md

   - Holding regular office hours to provide personalized support to students
   - Teaching a weekly 2-hour lab section focused on hands-on application of course concepts

-Being a TA has undoubtedly been the highlight of my undergraduate experience.
-I love getting to know my students personally and witnessing their growth as learners and individuals.
-It’s one of the most fulfilling aspects of my time at Michigan.

 ### Peer Tutor
 - **Courses**:
   - EECS 183: Elementary Programming Concepts